 Current filter:

-Seating: Yes
+Seating: No

 The entrance to the park is from Shaw Road, off St Highway 5 (Napier-Taupo Rd).